Aims and purpose

 |1 September 2020||5 April 2022|

-If the member of staff does not relocate within the Revenue timescales, in exceptional circumstances the University may still consider the payment of relocation expenses, so long as there is a genuine intention to move.
-The Deputy Director of Human Resources or nominee will make a decision on any such cases.
-Any monies paid for relocation expenses incurred outside of the Revenue timescales however are likely to be subject to tax and NI by the Revenue, unless the tax office agrees to extend the time limit.
-Further information on the circumstances when the time limit may be extended can be found at the HMRC website.
+If you do not relocate within the HMRC timescales, in exceptional circumstances, the University may still consider the payment of relocation expenses, so long as there is a genuine intention to move.
+The Deputy Director (HR Services) or nominee will make a decision on any such case.
+Any monies paid for relocation expenses incurred outside of the HMRC timescales however are likely to be subject to tax and NI by HMRC, unless the tax office agrees to extend the time limit.
+Further information on the circumstances when the time limit may be extended can be found on the HMRC website.

 Applying for relocation expenses